New Zealand has an extensive network of freshwater systems including mountain streams, braided and meandering rivers, lakes and groundwater resources.

-As part of proposals in the freshwater reform paper 'Freshwater reform 2013 and beyond', the Government proposes to set a regulated National Objectives Framework.
+In the freshwater reform paper 'Freshwater reform 2013 and beyond', the Government proposed a regulated National Objectives Framework.
 This sets national bottom lines to ensure all rivers and lakes are suitable for ecosystem health and human contact like wading and boating.
 This Framework will cover both the quantity and quality aspects of water management.

 The National Policy Statement for Freshwater Management 2011 requires councils to set objectives and limits for each of their water bodies, halt further over-allocation, and set targets for eliminating existing over-allocation over time.

 Regulations requiring significant water takes to be measured and reported will provide more accurate information about water use.
 See Resource Management (Measurement and Reporting of Water Takes) Regulations 2010.

 Water conservation orders may be applied over rivers, lakes, streams, ponds, wetlands, geothermal water or aquifers.
 If granted by the Minister, a water conservation order can restrict or prohibit water ‘takes’, discharges and other uses of the water.